Southern California weather: Chance of rain lingers across SoCal on Sunday amid cool temps

 The deserts have a minimal chance of rain in the morning hours and temps will be in the upper 50s.

-Another powerful system will roll into the region next Tuesday and Wednesday - possibly producing up to two inches of rain and flooding in some areas.
+Another powerful system will roll into the region next Tuesday and Wednesday - possibly producing up to 2 inches of rain and flooding in some areas.

 Download the ABC7 app for weather alerts: Click here for for iOS devices | click here for Android devices.
 If you have the app, turn on push notifications and personalize the app.
 Click on My News from the bottom menu, then star the topics you'd like to follow and tap Done.